A Primary Trust

 Throughout the year we hold a variety of workshops to support our parents and carers in understanding what the children are learning at school as well as how they can be supported at home.

-Parents are invited to their child’s annual class assembly and the school’s Harvest, Christmas and Summer celebrations and concerts.
+Parents are invited to their child’s class Stay, Play & Learn session and the school Christmas and Summer celebrations and concerts.

 Friends of Walton Oak